-Section 5(a)(1) of TSCA requires any person who intends to manufacture or import a new chemical substance to submit a premanufacture notice (PMN) to EPA at least 90 days before manufacture or import of such a substance commences.
-A "new" chemical substance is any substance not on the Inventory.
-For manufacturers and importers in bulk the requirement to submit a PMN became effective July 1.
+Section 5(a)(1) of TSCA requires any person who intends to manufacture or import a new chemical substance to submit a premanufacture notice (PMN) to EPA at least 80 days before manufacture or import of such a substance commences.
+A "new" chemical substance is any substance not on the inventory.
+For manufacturers and importers in bulk the requirement to submit a PMN became effective July 1, 1979.

-EPA proposed premanufacture notification rules and forms published in the Federal Register of January 10, 1979 (44 FR 2242) and reproposed them in the Federal Register of October 16, 1979 (44 FR 59764).
+EPA proposed premarufacture notification rules and forms published in the Federal Register of January 10, 1979 (44 FR 2242) and reproposed them in the Federal Register of October 16, 1979 (44 FR 59764).
 These regulations are not yet in effect.
-Until they become effective, the Agency issued a Statement of Interim Policy published in the Federal Register of May 15, 1979 (44 FR 28564) explaining premanufacture notification requirements.
+Until they become effective, the Agency issued a Statement of Interim Policy published in the Federal Register of May 16, 1979 (44 FR 28564) explaining premanufacture notification requirements.

-On August 30, 1980, or 30 days after publication of the Revised Inventory, the premanufacture notification requirements will apply to importers of chemical substances as part of mixtures, but will not apply to importers of chemical substances as part of articles, as discussed under Comment 21 of Appendix A to the inventory Reporting Regulations.
-Importers of new chemical substances as part of mixtures should be consult for outstance or mixtures should consult for outstance or mixtures should for guidance concerning submission of PMNs to EPA.
+On August 30, 1980, or 30 days after publication of the Revised Inventory, the premanufacture notification requirements will apply to importers of chemical substances as part of mixtures, but will not apply to importers of chemical substances as part of articles, as discussed under Comment 21 of Appendix A to the Inventory Reporting Regulations.
+Importers of new chemical Substances as part of mixtures should consult the Statement of Interim Policy for guidence concerning submission of PMNs to EPA.